Alluxio/alluxio/docs/en/core-services/Caching.md

 The emulation assumes the configured eviction policy creates an eviction plan based on some kind of order and works by regularly extracting this order to be used in annotation activities.

-The old evictor configurations should be changes as below.
+The old evictor configurations should be changed as below.
 (Failing to change the left-over configuration will cause class load exceptions as old evictor implementations are removed.)
 - LRUEvictor -> LRUAnnotator
 - GreedyEvictor -> LRUAnnotator